 We believe that to each his own.
 But to be honest, we don’t see why you won’t unplug your unused appliances!

-We will not say it’s not possible, because it is, but we want to reiterate that it rarely happens.
+We will not say it’s impossible because it is, but we want to reiterate that it rarely happens.
 More likely causes of fire are old homes, frayed and worn-out cords, and broken and old wall outlets.
-Plus, Keurig is strict in complying with safety measures in manufacturing their coffee makers.
+Plus, Keurig strictly complies with safety measures in manufacturing their coffee makers.

-Another potential fire hazard is leaving the coffee pot, near an electrical cord; if the cord melts, it could cause a fire.
-Some coffee makers have a 1 or 2 hour coffee pot automatic shut offs for added safety.
+Another potential fire hazard is leaving the coffee pot near an electrical cord; if the cord melts, it could cause a fire.
+Some coffee makers have 1 or 2-hour coffee pot automatic shut-offs for added safety.

-Do all coffee makers have automatic shut off?
+Do all coffee makers have an automatic shut-off?

-To answer your question, not all coffee makers have an automatic shut off, but more manufacturers are producing coffee makers with automatic shut off recently.
+To answer your question, not all coffee makers have an automatic shut-off, but more manufacturers have recently produced coffee makers with automatic shut-off.

-What happens if I forgot to turn off my coffee maker?
+What happens if I forget to turn off my coffee maker?

 It will most likely be unaffected by being left on for a few hours.
-Coffee machines have a built-in thermostat which stops it getting too hot.
+This is because coffee machines have a built-in thermostat that stops them from getting too hot.